ne1s0n/legpipe2/README.md

 ## TODO - Big chunks

-Modules still missing that need to be implemented

-- write installation tutorial
+Nothing :)

 ## TODO - Functionalities

-Checks and features that ensure the pipeline fails gracefully when something is wrong
+Checks and features that ensure the pipeline fails gracefully when something is wrong:

 - support both .fa.gz and .fasta.gz genome files (see in particular genome indexing module)
-- the picard jar should be read in the config file like all other configs, it does not make sense to use an env variable only of this)
-	- creating maybe a common section in the .ini
 - check if the reference genome is gzipped and not bgzipped
 - indexing module needs a better management of the logs

 ## WISHLIST

-Stuff that it would be nice to have, once the above blocks are empty
+Stuff that it would be nice to have, once the above blocks are empty:

 - export to conf file all the commands, especially from align/filter
 - we are using both samtools and bcftools.
 Is it really necessary?